-Review thresholds for acquisitions of control of a Canadian cultural business are $5 million in book value of assets of the business for direct investments and $50 million in book value of assets of the business for indirect investments.
-For an indirect acquisition of a cultural business, where the value of the worldwide assets of the Canadian business exceeds 50% of the value of all assets acquired, the review threshold is $5 million in book value of assets.
+Review thresholds for acquisitions of control of a cultural business are $5 million in book value of assets of the business for direct investments and $50 million in book value of assets of the business for indirect investments.
+For an indirect acquisition of control of a cultural business, where the value of the worldwide assets of the Canadian business exceeds 50% of the value of all assets acquired, the review threshold is $5 million in book value of assets.

-What is considered a “cultural business”?
+What is considered a 'cultural business'?